AutoLogicTechnology/autologic-osupdate/README.md

   - 'External Repository'
 ```

+If the repository item in the dictionary has an 'rpm' key, then the remote RPM will be downloaded and installed (by YUM) automatically for you.

 You can also take advantage of practically every available option a Yum repository file has to offer.
-Here is a selection of what's in the ```Yum.conf``` man page, but you can add any key:value entries you want as they're simply printed to out by the templating system.
-No validaton is done.
+Here is a selection of what's in the ```Yum.conf``` man page, but you can add any key:value entries you want as they're simply printed to out by the templating system. **No validaton is done.**

 ```yaml
 autologic_software_repositories: